 What do mortgage professionals need to know to keep their business secure?

-Cybercrime figures released by Statistics Canada at the end of July made for sobering reading, revealing that the number of cybercrime incidents in the country have ballooned dramatically in recent years.
+Cybercrime figures released by Statistics Canada at the end of July made for sobering reading, revealing the number of cybercrime incidents in the country has ballooned dramatically in recent years.

 The agency said the police had reported over 63,000 instances of cybercrime in Canada in 2020, up from just over 48,000 the previous year and 24,000 in 2016.

 As members of an industry that requires swathes of personal information from clients, the implications of that spike for mortgage professionals are clear.
 Speaking at a Canadian Mortgage Brokers Association (CMBA) symposium in Vaughan last week, Derrick Leue (pictured top), president and CEO of PROLINK – an insurance brokerage whose clients include private lenders and mortgage investment corporations – said that the amount of data stored by mortgage brokerages meant they needed to be fully aware of the risk posed by cybercriminals.

 “This is a big reason why hackers would care about mortgage brokers and mortgage agents – as almost a conduit to get to lenders at times, or just get to the information they need to impersonate people,” he said.